 Step 8: Publish your website

-When you are happy with your website, head to the Settings menu, and click Publish.
-Your website will now be available on the GoDaddy site at a URL similar to yoursite.godaddysites.com.
+When you're happy with your site, head to the "Settings" menu, and click "Publish".
+Your website will now be available via GoDaddy at a URL similar to yoursite.godaddysites.com.

-GoDaddy has one of the most comprehensive and versatile website builders available today, and it’s easy for beginners to use.
-In our example, we were able to set up a website in a matter of minutes and begin molding it into a final product ready for customers.
-Also, there are other features to check out in the Settings menu that can help you optimize and personalize your website.
+GoDaddy has one of the most comprehensive and versatile website builders available, and is easy for beginners to use.
+In our example, we were able to set up a website in a matter of minutes, and begin molding it into a final product ready for customers.